pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 > **NOTE**
 >
-> PostgreSQL 9.2 release notes: prepared statements used to be optimized once, without any knowledgeof the parameters' values.
+> PostgreSQL 9.2 release notes: prepared statements used to be optimized once, without any knowledge of the parameters' values.
 With 9.2, the planner will use specific plans regarding to the parameters sent (the query will be planned at execution), except if the query is executed several times and the planner decides that the generic plan is not too much more expensive than the specific plans.

 Server side prepared statements can improve execution speed as